Tom Bergeron Is Not Returning To ‘Dancing With The Stars’ After 15 Years As Host

 Tom Bergeron is not returning to Dancing With the Stars.
 The longtime host of the popular dance competition show made the announcement on social media on Monday evening.

 “Just informed @DancingABC will be continuing without me.
 It’s been an incredible 15-year run and the most unexpected gift of my career.
 I’m grateful for that and for the lifelong friendships made.
 That said, now what am I supposed to do with all of these glitter masks?”
 Bergeron wrote on Twitter.

-He shared the same message on Instagram a short time ago.
+The former host shared the same message on Instagram a short time ago.

-Bergeron appears to be keeping his spirits up despite being seemingly blindsided by the news.
+Bergeron appears to be keeping his spirits up despite seemingly being blindsided by the news.
 As evidenced by his Instagram caption, he has a healthy sense of humor.

-“Just when I figured out how to work the spray tanner,” his caption reads.
+“Just when I figured out how to work the spray tanner,” his caption read.

 According to Variety, ABC has also chosen to part ways with Bergeron’s co-host, Erin Andrews.